-8. Configure client authentication.
+7. Configure /var/lib/pgsql/data/pg_hba.conf for client authentication.

 - a.
-Edit /var/lib/pgsql/data/pg\hba.conf. - b.
-Set the authentication methods for local to trust and for host to password and add the following line at the end.
+Set the authentication method for local to trust. - b.
+Set the authentication method for host to password. - c.
+Append the following line to the end of the file.

-host hue hue $0.0.0.0/0\ \text{md5}$
+host hue hue 0.0.0.0/0 md5

-9. Start the PostgreSQL server.
+8. Start the PostgreSQL server.